| This is the third application

 over how the image will look.
 A denser filter has a more pronounced

+effect than a pale one.
 The next set of controls allow control over the contrast

 of the image as a whole and also of the highlight and shadow contrast